IvanPetroff/home/ora_xml/db/Dok46.typ

-  overriding member procedure Init, overriding member procedure doCommitOnSkl(in_x XMLtype), overriding member function isCanCommitOnSkl return boolean, overriding member function isUserCanCommitOnSkl return boolean, overriding member procedure check_DokReadyToCommitSnab#, overriding member procedure check_UserReadyToCommitSnab#, overriding member procedure doCommitToSnab#(in_x XMLtype), overriding member procedure check_DataReadyToCommitSnab#(in_x XMLtype), member procedure EditDok46(in_nz in out number, in_type varchar2, in_x XMLtype), overriding member procedure CreateDok(in_nz in out number, in_type varchar2, in_x XMLtype), overriding member procedure OnBeforeStoreDok,
+  overriding member procedure Init,
+--  overriding member procedure doCommitOnSkl(in_x XMLtype),
+  member procedure EditDok46(in_nz in out number, in_type varchar2, in_x XMLtype),
+  overriding member procedure CreateDok(in_nz in out number, in_type varchar2, in_x XMLtype),
+  overriding member procedure OnBeforeStoreDok,